akspa0/showTools/soundContextTools/memory-bank/activeContext.md

   - Manifest and logs updated with all finalized outputs and metadata
   - Two-stage LLM workflow: per-call titles/synopses, then show-level title/description
   - Show.txt includes the full show description and a list of call titles with their timestamps
+- **Privacy-first pipeline refactor: No PII exposure during resume or status operations.**
+- **Resume functionality now uses `--output-folder` to specify the output directory, never rescans or logs original input filenames.**
+- **`input_dir` is only required for new runs; resuming is always based on the output folder.**
+- **All job and file discovery for resume is based on anonymized, already-processed files in the output folder.**
+- **Status and resume commands (`--show-resume-status`, `--stage-status`) now operate on the output folder, never on the original input.**
+- **The pipeline no longer leaks PII in logs or console output during resume or status checks.**

 ## Recent Changes